 He entered politics as an abstentionist (jailed Republican in 1923, Sinn Féin in 1925) winning election twice before joining Fianna Fáil as a successful candidate in their 1932 victory.
 His first appointment was as junior minister (called Parliamentary Secretary in those days) for Defence.

 He was then promoted to Minister for Posts & Telegraphs; and then Defence from 1939-1948.
 That covered the duration of The Emergency, which involved huge efforts to form, organise & train some semblance of military & civil defence forces for neutral Eire in a world aflame.
 Traynor, with Frank Aiken, directed those arrangements and ensured competent officers were employed, irrespective of past Civil War loyalty.

-There was also the dangerous conflict within the State with the then-outlawed IRA, led by former comrades of his like Sean Russell, resulting in internments, deaths on hunger strike, armed confrontations involving deaths of IRA and Gardaí and judicial executions by hanging.
+There was also the dangerous conflict within the State with the then-outlawed IRA, led by former comrades of his like Sean Russell, resulting in internments, deaths on hunger strike, armed confrontations involving violent deaths of IRA and Gardaí and judicial executions by hanging.
 In the goalkeeper’s hands of Traynor, the country was in as safe custody as possible.